EpinelPS/EpinelPS/README.md

 To access the admin panel, go to https://127.0.0.1/admin/ and sign in.
 You can skip stages and add all characters using that link for example.
 The first created user account is an admin account.

+The server automatically searches the corresponding `Unity/.../saus/saus/lss` directory.
+Without this path, IDs still work, but localized names cannot be resolved.

 > [!Note]
 > Before updating the game, make sure to switch back to the official server to ensure that the game is properly patched.